Richard M. Balzano

 Publications

-- The Blackest Gold: US-Guatemalan Petro-Diplomacy from Conception to Liberalization (Book project under contract)
+The Blackest Gold: US-Guatemalan Petro-Diplomacy from Conception to Liberalization (working title).
+In progress, under contract with Bloomsbury.